 Secondly, people know there are 12 steps and as such they can probably scan the subheadings and decide what is relevant to them.

-And finally I’ve told then it’s easy so they don’t need to invest too much energy.
+And finally, I’ve told them it’s easy so they don’t need to invest too much energy.

 The Topical Headline (also called Newsjacking)